thosgood/this-weeks-finds/markdown/101-151/week112.md

 things beyond my ken.
 All I know about theta functions can be found in the beginning of the following two books:

-8) Jun-ichi Igusa, Theta Functions, Springer-Verlag, Berlin, 1972.
+8) Jun-ichi Igusa, _Theta Functions_, Springer-Verlag, Berlin, 1972.

-9) David Mumford, Tata Lectures on Theta, 3 volumes, Birkhauser, Boston, 1983-1991.
+9) David Mumford, _Tata Lectures on Theta_, 3 volumes, Birkhauser, Boston, 1983--1991.

 Theta functions are nice, so it's fun to see them describing states of a quantum black hole!